paazmaya/gulp-sakugawa/README.md

 ## Installation

-Please note that Node.js version minimum of `6.9.5` is required to use this plugin.
+Please note that Node.js version minimum of `6.9.5` (LTS) is required to use this plugin.

 ```sh
 npm install gulp-sakugawa --save-dev